Ylvauk/Django-Spotify/README.md

 Spend some time practicing by building a route to "songs/" and displaying a collection of songs.

-## Bonuses

-- Register your Artist and Song models with your Admin Site
-- Create a super user
-- Log in as the super user to your admin site at localhost:8000/admin and create new instances of Artists and Songs through your admin interface
+Create a fake Song model in main_app/views.py and create an array of 3 `songs`.

+Add a Song link in the navbar so the user can click on and see the songs.

 ## References